swilltec/myreads/README.md

 # MyReads Project

-MyReads udacity project is a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+MyReads project is a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
 The project emphasizes using React to build the application and provides an API server and client library that you will use to persist information as you interact with the application..
 This project can be used to search for book titles and store them on different shelves depending on what you are currently reading, what you have read and what you would like to read.

 ## App Functionality